- June 25, 2019

 - Price takes about two days before it drives hard to the bottom of the yellow zone that was started way back at number one.
 This becomes our setup although in this instance, a sell limit was set a few pips below the supply area.

 The larger time frame for this chart was sitting at a supply level and our level here is right up against it.
-Buying into a supply level (or selling into a demand level) when right on top of it will not be a positive for your trading account.
+Buying into a supply level (or selling into a demand level) when right on top of it will generally be a hard trade to succeed with.

 I want to draw your attention to the large green candle.
 It should be obvious that a large number of contracts were bought to drive price this fast and hard in a 30 minute period.
 The high represents the last buyer who then saw price plummet and take them into a losing trade.

-Without a trading strategy, it’s easy to justify buying that large candle.
+Without a trading strategy, it’s easy to justify buying that large candlestick because it is showing momentum in the market.
+I would argue too much momentum but that is another topic.

-With a trading strategy (what this section of Forex Tips is about) you would not have been a buyer and this highlights why an actual trading strategy is paramount to your future as a trader.
+With a trading strategy, you would not have been a buyer and this highlights why an actual trading strategy is paramount to your future as a trader.

 The setup occurred when the price came into the zone we were watching.